DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

 ### React - functional or OO?

 So that brings us to a question - do hooks encourage a functional or an OO architecture?
 I think the best way to answer this is with a comparison.
 Let's compare modern React to the most OO of frameworks.
-A framework that did OO before it was uncool.
-A framework that has been described as "a very high quality implementation of the exact wrong way to do UIs".
+A framework that did OO back when it was cool (well, slightly less uncool).
 Yes that's right - AngularJS.

 _React_